National Institute for Land and Infrastructure Management

 Author:Landscape and Ecology Division.

-This is a report on the results of research conducted by the Greening and Ecology Laboratory in 2007 on the following themes
+This is a report on the results of research conducted by the Landscape and Ecology Division in 2007 on the following themes

 TECHNICAL NOTE of National Institute for Land and Infrastructure Management No.489